 In the annual tradition, the offering to the deity which looks like a leafy wreath with dark berries, is bought from the shrine area, and men swim with it into the water of the lagoon.
 The lagoon ceremony then reaches a crescendo with one of the priests rowing to the middle of the lagoon to cast his net.
 The crowd is quiet and anticipatory, the result of this first fishing activity in six weeks is a telltale sign of the season to come – if it’s good the people of Elmina can bank on a plentiful year ahead.
 The priest stands on the edge of the canoe, his lithe body twists in an action that is clearly second nature to him, and the bundled up net in his arms opens up, spreading itself wide – hungry for the fruits of the lagoon.
 Momentarily, concentric circles of the translucent net can be seen in the air, just before it hits the water.
 Then we wait….

 Minutes later, he pulls up a sack of fish – phew, thing are looking good!
 The generosity of the lagoon is confirmed with two more castings, and the people cheer and are happy.
 Rifle shots are fired, rather unexpectedly to newcomers like ourselves, and there is much to celebrate!
-“It feels as though we are in medieval times!”
-Claire exclaims.
+“It feels as though we are in medieval times!” my friend Claire exclaims.

 Next up is possibly the most incredible carnival parade we will ever be so privileged to witness.
 We make our way to the town where the colonial Portuguese, Dutch and British influence is obvious with all the old buildings and colourful shutters over the windows.
 The chair carriers lead the procession as the royal party makes its way through the town back to the palace.
 They are joined by the community who fill the streets.
 The town is abuzz with colour, music and lively bodies.
 We stand on a balcony to get a better view and are in awe of the energy beneath us.
 A long rainbow of chiefs holding their staffs wind through the street.
 The more important chiefs start appearing underneath massive cermonial umbrellas and in decorated palanquins that are balanced on the heads of four men below!
 Women stand in front of them fanning them with pieces of cloth.
 The crowd dances to the trumpets being played.
 The chiefs grin and wave to us from their ornate thrones, that could be mistaken for elaborately decorated coffins.
 One chief stands in his palanquin and dances in front of us!
 Huge drums are being played and boys on stilts appear.
 They are masters at this craft and dance and move so fluidly like flamingos with long legs.